jonssonmattias/MySQL-for-Java/README.md

-# MySQL-for-Java
+# SQL-for-Java
-This is a java class for MySQL
+This is a collection of Java-class for SQL queries.